-- Do not leave fuel or water in the tank or boiler for long periods. - Do not store in places where the temperature may drop below freezing as water may still be present in the pipework. - Ensure all controls are closed and the valve gear in mid gear. - Ensure that radio control equipment is switched off. - \ Remove batteries from the locomotive and the transmitter.
+- Do not leave fuel or water in the tank or boiler for long periods. - Do not store in places where the temperature may drop below freezing, as water may still be present in the pipework. - \ Ensure all controls are closed and the valve gear in mid gear. - \ Ensure that radio control equipment is switched off and, if the engine is not to be used for some time, remove all batteries.

 Periodically it may be necessary to wash off all traces of dirt and old oil from the moving parts with paraffin (not thinners).
 This will remove any accumulations of dirt or grit.
 After washing with paraffin, leave to dry thoroughly overnight before re-oiling.
 It is most important that clean oil is applied and allowed to penetrate fully into all moving parts before the locomotive is run again.

 Manually moving the locomotive back and forth will assist in distributing the oil fully.
 Under normal operating conditions this procedure should not be required more than once or twice per year.